Cash-subadditive risk measures without quasi-convexity: Representation results on cash-subadditive risk measures

 The arbitrariness of $\varepsilon$ implies that $\rho_{Z}\left(\lambda X_{1}+(1-\lambda) X_{2}\right) \leq \alpha .$ Therefore, $\rho_{Z}$ is quasi-convex.
 Finally, $\left\{ \rho_{Z}\mid Z \in \X \right\}$ is a desired family of quasi-convex cash-subadditive risk measures. \end{proof}

+The representation in Theorem \ref{thm:1} can be interpreted as that any cash-subadditive risk measure can be seen as a best-case representative from a collection of quasi-convex ones (which may be obtained through market competition, i.e., taking the cheapest price when risk measures are interpreted as price mechanisms), and this is similar to the situation in \cite{CCMTW21} in the context of monetary risk measures.
 As far as we are aware of, Theorem \ref{thm:1} is the first characterization result of cash-subadditive risk measures that are not necessarily quasi-convex.
-We also note that, by straightforward argument, an equivalent statement of Theorem \ref{thm:1} (ii) is
+A connection between Theorem \ref{thm:1} and some results of \cite{JXZ21} on monetary risk measures are discussed in Appendix \ref{App:1}.
+We also note that, by straightforward argument, an equivalent statement to Theorem \ref{thm:1} (ii) is

+Note that \eqref{eq:general} gives the largest set $\mathcal C $ of quasi-convex cash-subadditive risk measures for which the representation in Theorem \ref{thm:1} holds.

 \begin{remark} Using the same argument as for Theorem \ref{thm:1}, a similar result holds for risk measures without cash subadditivity; that is, a functional $\rho:\X\to\R$ is a risk measure if and only if